What is lye?

 The proper name for it is sodium hydroxide, chemical symbol is NaOH and it is also known as caustic soda.

 I will just answer a few questions you may have first.
 Yes it is caustic, yes it is the stuff they use in the movies to dissolve bones to cover up a murder, yes it is drain cleaner and yes it can do you some serious harm.
-It is derived from salt water which you could probably deduce from the Sodium aspect in the name and through electrolysis so I guess you can call it a natural product.
+It is derived from salt water which you could probably deduce from the Sodium aspect in the name and through electrolysis so I guess you can call it a natural product in some way.

-It comes in bead or grain form and can be obtained from either specialist soap making stores or alternatively many hardware stores will also sell it.
+It comes in bead or grain form and can be obtained from either specialist soap making stores or alternatively, many hardware stores will also sell it.
+In the drain cleaner section!

 You may find the carriage costs for purchasing lye online are high.
 This is because it is classed as Dangerous Goods and only certain couriers are authorised to carry it.